huggingface/transformers/docs/source/en/model_doc/colpali.md

 Using ColPali removes the need for potentially complex and brittle layout recognition and OCR pipelines with a single model that can take into account both the textual and visual content (layout, charts, ...) of a document.
 ColPali is also highly interpretable: similarity maps can be obtained between patches and query tokens.
 These maps highlight ColPali’s strong OCR capabilities and chart understanding.

-The abstract from the paper is the following:
+**Paper abstract:**

 > Documents are visually rich structures that convey information through text, but also figures, page layouts, tables, or even fonts.
 Since modern retrieval systems mainly rely on the textual information they extract from document pages to index documents -often through lengthy and brittle processes-, they struggle to exploit key visual cues efficiently.
 This limits their capabilities in many practical document retrieval applications such as Retrieval Augmented Generation (RAG).
 To benchmark current systems on visually rich document retrieval, we introduce the Visual Document Retrieval Benchmark *ViDoRe*, composed of various page-level retrieval tasks spanning multiple domains, languages, and practical settings.
 The inherent complexity and performance shortcomings of modern systems motivate a new concept; doing document retrieval by directly embedding the images of the document pages.
 We release *ColPali*, a Vision Language Model trained to produce high-quality multi-vector embeddings from images of document pages.
 Combined with a late interaction matching mechanism, *ColPali* largely outperforms modern document retrieval pipelines while being drastically simpler, faster and end-to-end trainable.
+>
-We release models, data, code and benchmarks under open licenses at [https://huggingface.co/vidore](https://huggingface.co/vidore).
+> We release models, data, code and benchmarks under open licenses at [https://huggingface.co/vidore](https://huggingface.co/vidore).

-This work is partially supported by ILLUIN Technology, and by a grant from ANRT France.

 ## Resources

-- A blog post detailing ColPali, a vision retrieval model, can be found [here](https://huggingface.co/blog/manu/colpali). 📝
+- The official blog post detailing ColPali can be found [here](https://huggingface.co/blog/manu/colpali). 📝
-- The code for training ColPali and for the `colpali-engine` package can be found [here](https://github.com/illuin-tech/colpali). 🌎
+- The original model implementation code for the ColPali model and for the `colpali-engine` package can be found [here](https://github.com/illuin-tech/colpali). 🌎
-- Cookbooks for learning to use the Hf version of ColPali, fine-tuning, and similarity maps generation can be found [here](https://github.com/tonywu71/colpali-cookbooks). 📚
+- Cookbooks for learning to use the transformers-native version of ColPali, fine-tuning, and similarity maps generation can be found [here](https://github.com/tonywu71/colpali-cookbooks). 📚

-This model was contributed by [tonywu71](https://huggingface.co/tonywu71) and [yonigozlan](https://huggingface.co/yonigozlan).
+This model was contributed by [@tonywu71](https://huggingface.co/tonywu71) and [@yonigozlan](https://huggingface.co/yonigozlan).
-The original code can be found [here](https://github.com/illuin-tech/colpali).
-To be more precise, the Hf version of Colpali was adapter from [`colpali-engine==0.3.2`](https://github.com/illuin-tech/colpali/releases/tag/v0.3.2).

 ## Usage

-The following example demonstrates how to use the `ColPaliForRetrieval` model to score queries against images.
-Note that the snippet uses dummy images for demonstration purposes.
+This example demonstrates how to use ColPali to embed both queries and images, calculate their similarity scores, and identify the most relevant matches.
+For a specific query, you can retrieve the top-k most similar images by selecting the ones with the highest similarity scores.

 ```python
 import torch